Donald Trump Now Has His Own Chinese Opera

 Li hopes that his latest production will attract a younger, more up-to-date crowd that probably wouldn’t be spending Friday night at a traditional opera house.

-“We’ve successfully captured a new audience of 4,000,” he says of the four sellout shows, which commence in Hong Kong tonight.
+“We’ve successfully captured a new audience of 4,000,” he says of the four sellout shows.
 “Those 4,000 could be my new fans, and when I write more operas like this in future, that are not so traditional, my wish is that they will come again.”

 Li’s dream doesn’t stop there.
 Far-fetched as it may be, he hopes Trump on Show will capture the attention of the U.S. president himself—and earn him an invitation to the White House to stage it.